okta/okta-sdk-nodejs/CONTRIBUTING.md

 It will show you instructions on keeping changes non-breaking like editing files in `scripts/mappings` to keep old names for backward compatibility.

-If you sure you want to use breaking chnages please keep objects in `scripts/mappings/*.cjs` empty before building.
+If you sure you want to use breaking changes please keep objects in `scripts/mappings/*.cjs` empty before building.

 To re-build the auto generated files, use this command in a cloned copy of this repo (after ensuring the dev dependencies have been installed):